GitMAM/Lord-of-the-Rings-API/README.md

 # Lord Of Rings SDK
-An SDK to easily consume the lord of the Rings API written in Swift for iOS, iPadOS and MacOS
+An SDK to easily consume the Lord of the Rings API written in Swift for iOS, iPadOS and MacOS

 ## Example